leea2023/DraftingAssistanceTracker/README.md

 All done on my own time.
 Mostly a passion project for me, I like automating things

-PROJECT 1: Hand drawn MH diagram to Microstation drawing
+PROJECT 1: Hand drawn butterfly diagram to Microstation drawing
+* Why: We spend lots of time turning hand drawn butterfly diagrams into digital drawings that nearly look the exact same.
+Could save ~1hr per MH if the initial conversion was automated.
 * End goal: Automatically turns hand drawn Manhole diagrams into (1) Bluebeam drawing created with native markups and (2) Microstation ready drawings, with layers.
 Separates different ckts by color and labels.
-End product will come with a built in GUI and quick review loop to verify
+End product will come with a built in GUI and quick review loop to verify ckt labels, paths, and end points.
 * Status: 10%
 * Done: Created machine friendly MH diagram template.
-Identified scan requirements (24 bit RGB TIFF @ 300DPI), test scan via Windows Image Acquisition, high level color separation and template subtraction.
+Identified minimum scan requirements (24 bit RGB TIFF @ 300DPI), automated scans via Windows Image Acquisition, high level color separation and template subtraction.
 Achieved <1 pixel page alignment with April Tags and checkerboard edges.
 Identified high level requirements for export to microstation.
 * TODO: Awaiting delivery of DS-50000 large format scanner for further development.
-Must decide on an internal "universal" on-page coordinate system, and how to convert that to .bax + .DWG.
-MUST CREATE A MICROSTATION EXPORT PLAN.
+Will lasercut stencil to create consistent markups.
+Must design an internal "universal" on-page coordinate system.
+Must create .DWG generator, with layers + color

 PROJECT 2: Ocalc to Bluebeam Stickfigure